-The dedication of the new home was held on May 28, 1935, sixteen months after the orphanage caught fire, the new building was dedicated.
+The dedication of the new home was held on May 28, 1935, just sixteen months after the fire at the orphanage on St. Peter Street.
+The new two-story Colonial-style structure was constructed of concrete and brick and considered to be fireproof.
+The orphanage included four spacious classrooms, two large dormitories, a nursery, offices, and a chapel.
+The new home now housed 56 boys but could accommodate up to 100.
+Sister Angelica was put in charge.
 At the dedication ceremony, Archbishop Joseph Francis Rummel praised the Sisters of the Holy Family for their endless work in caring for poor orphans and the elderly.
 He blessed the building inside and out as thousands of Catholic worshippers, clerics, nuns, altar boys, and civic workers looked on.
 Reverend Murphy, president of Xavier University and pastor of St. John of Arc Church, was master of ceremony.

 The Lafon Home for Boys closed in 1967 and reopened as the Lafon Child Development Center in 1969.
 The daycare center continued to be operated by the Sisters of the Holy Family until Hurricane Katrina struck New Orleans in August 2005.
 The Sisters returned to New Orleans after the evacuation to find the home had sustained major damage from floodwaters.
 The members of the Catholic order did not want to demolish the building but the condition of the structure mandates that it be removed from the land.
 Now only a footnote in history, the building at 7024 Chef Menteur Highway has been demolished.
 The Sisters of the Holy Family remain active with more than 300 members who serve the poor by operating schools for children, nursing homes, and retirement homes in New Orleans, Shreveport, Galveston, Little Rock, Washington D.C., and California.

 Thanks for reading.
 Please share the blog with your friends.
 I appreciate the support.